Wednesday, 30 September 2020

 Russell has brought his golf clubs and played his first round this morning.
 The golf club is very near the cottage and is in a beautiful setting beside the sea loch, surrounded by mountains.
 He enjoyed himself and took a great photo of one of the golf tees with the Calmac ferry going past in the background.
 In the afternoon Jenn and Russ went for an impressively long cycle along the length of Loch Achall and beyond.
 Another hearty dinner and convivial evening ensued.

-Saturday 12 September 2020
+Saturday, 12 September 2020

 Brambles and Forest Bathing

 It has been another rainy day in Ullapool so we decided to go for a walk in Lael Forest, reasoning that the trees would protect us from the wind and the rain.
 As it turned out, through good luck rather than good judgement, we managed to choose the driest couple of hours of the day for our walk.
 I quickly became overheated and soon divested myself of my waterproof trousers and jacket and stuffed them into my backpack.
 We climbed a short but steep set of steps to the forestry commission road, and before turning down to the forest paths, James suggested a short diversion to explore a higher area.
-Experience should have made me wiser, but I followed him like a little lamb and soon found myself edging along a path above a steep precipice, wading through bracken that was up to my waist, and creeping warily beneath a fallen tree that was only being held up by another tree, against which it was making alarming creaking sounds.
+Experience should have made me wiser, but I followed him like a little lamb and soon found myself edging along a path above a steep precipice, wading through bracken that was up to my waist, and creeping warily beneath a fallen tree that was only just being held up by another tree, against which it was making alarming creaking sounds.
 However there were compensations.
 James picked lots of brambles for me, and they were absolutely delicious - a blend of tart and sweet.
 We ate handfuls of them as we made our way back down to the paths which wind through the forest.
 Lovely.

 I read somewhere recently that walking through a forest, spending calm and quiet time under the canopy of trees, is a form of nature therapy known as “forest bathing.”
 It apparently originated in Japan in the 1980s and is called shinrin yoku.
-However I would contend (and my sister Jennifer will concur) that my Mum and Dad actually invented it in the 1970s when we used to wander through the forest in the Trossachs, often completely lost!
+However I would contend (and my sister Jennifer will concur) that my Mum and Dad actually invented it in the 1970s when we used to wander along paths through the forest in the Trossachs, often completely lost!

-Friday 11 September 2020
+Friday, 11 September 2020

 Wind and rain in the north west

 We have been back in Ullapool since yesterday, and as I write, the wind is howling around the cottage, and rain is battering against the windows.
 It has been wild weather all day although we managed to go for a walk around the village during a rare dry spell.
-We have taken the opportunity to do some useful tasks around the cottage; James has put some of our photos up on the walls, and we slightly trimmed the ordnance survey map that David gave us so that it fit the pinboard perfectly - it looks fantastic.
+We have taken the opportunity to do some useful tasks around the cottage; James has put some of our photos up on the walls, and we slightly trimmed the ordnance survey map that Davie gave us so that it fit the pinboard perfectly - it looks fantastic.

 In the evening we started watching the second series of Succession - despite pressing on with the second series I’m still not quite sure of how much I like it.
 Brian Cox is the best actor in it; no wonder that he has had such a long and successful career.
-He was the Rector of Dundee University from 2010 to 2016 when Jamie and Davie studied there and he attended every graduation (although he had finished his 2nd term by the end of David’s first year and the subsequent Rector was cyclist Mark Beaumont, who I once met when he visited the school where I was teaching.)
+He was the Rector of Dundee University from 2010 to 2016 when Jamie and Davie studied there and he attended every graduation (although he had finished his 2nd term by the end of Davie’s first year and the subsequent Rector was cyclist Mark Beaumont, who I once met when he visited the school where I was teaching.)

-Tuesday 8 September 2020
+Tuesday, 8 September 2020

 Fajita Time